beetbox/aura/docs/api.rst

 access to *tracks* and, optionally, organization into *albums* and *artists*.
 It exposes both metadata and audio.

-The API adheres to the `JSON API`_ specification wherever reasonable for consistency.
+The API adheres to the `JSON API`_ 1.0 specification.

 This description uses words like "SHOULD" and "MUST" in all caps to invoke their meaning according to `RFC 2119`_.